alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

    - Nobody wants to hear you read your `for` loop out loud.
 - Keep one driver throughout.
 However, every member of the group will speak, one by one.
 - Each team member selects one feature, one file, or one interesting function and presents on it.
-  - Briefly remind the audience how the feature/functionality you're describing looks in the app.
+  - (Optional) In the browser, briefly remind the audience how the feature/functionality you're describing looks in the app.
   - Show the code and describe in general terms why it's interesting.
-  - What problems did you run into?
+  - What interesting problems did you run into?
   - What did you learn?
   - What advice do you have for anybody else facing this task?